Polkadot-Blockchain-Academy/pba-content/content-templates/slides/activity-template-slides.md

+---
+title: Activity Template Slides # Also update the h1 header on the first slide to the same name
+description: Describe your activity in one line here
+---

 <!--- An Activity is an experience that individual students (or groups of students) are completing on their own. --->

 # Activity Title